scivision/pysumix/README.md

 # sumix-smx-python-api
 API in Python that wraps C API.

-Requires WIndows (32 or 64 bit) and Python 32-bit
+Requires: WIndows (32 or 64 bit) and Python 32-bit

+Prereqs: Numpy, Scipy, Matplotlib.

+Optional: h5py (saving/loading HDF5 image sets).
+Scikit-image: Saving multipage TIFFs using FreeImage.

 To acquire images (requires Windows 32 or 64 bit, with Python (2.7 or 3.4) 32-bit ):
   0. plug in Sumix SMX-M8XC color USB camera to your Windows PC